Please review this page carefully as our submission policy has recently changed.

 Writers are hired based on work-for-hire commission agreements, and are paid competitively in accordance with industry standards.
 Remuneration varies on a project-by-project basis.

-Sampling is a critical part of our process.
-If we like your initial submission and can envision a project for you, we will send you a 1-2 page summary of a project we are currently developing, called a “spark page.”
+If your sample is accepted and we happen to have a project for you, we will send you a 1-2 page summary of a project we are currently developing, called a “spark page.”
 We will ask that you return to us a chapter or two that demonstrates your interpretation of our idea or spark.
 Many consider us “story match-makers” because we truly look for synergy between our concept and your voice.
 We need to see how you would take our concept and make it your own.
 If we love what you do, we’ll send you a contract and ask that you develop a few more chapters.
 You’ll help us shape this into a dazzling 70-ish page proposal, which we will submit to publishing houses.
 If the project sells, you will be paid to write it, as described above.

 Does this job require me to relocate?